 Adding Social Sharing Options in Magento 2.0

-Now, in order to show social sharing links on your Magento 2.0 product pages, you need to follow simple steps.
+In order to show social sharing links on your Magento 2.0 product pages, you simply need to follow these steps.
 There are two routes you can take here:

-In this post, I’m going to tell you how to add social sharing options using a child theme.
+In this post, I’m going to show you how to add social sharing options using a child theme.

 Step #1 Creating a Child Theme